IQSS/dataverse/doc/sphinx-guides/source/contributor/intro.md

 [chat.dataverse.org]: http://chat.dataverse.org
 [Google Group]: https://groups.google.com/group/dataverse-community

-## Usability Testing

-Please email us at <support@dataverse.org> if you are interested in participating in usability testing.

 ## Bug Reports/Issues

 An issue is a bug (a feature is no longer behaving the way it should) or a feature (something new to Dataverse that helps users complete tasks).
 You can browse the Dataverse [issue tracker] on GitHub by open or closed issues or by milestones.